linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ## Certificate and Key Pairs

-We'll again be working out of the `easy-rsa` directory so be sure you're in that location.
+From here, it's necessary to work out of the `easy-rsa` directory, so be sure you're in that location:

     cd /etc/openvpn/easy-rsa

 ### Server Credentials

-1. A *root certificate*, sometimes also referred to as a *Certificate Authority*, is the certificate and key pair that will be used to generate client keypairs.
+1. A *root certificate*, sometimes also caled a *Certificate Authority*, is the certificate and key pair that will be used to generate client keypairs.
 At each prompt, add or edit the information to be used in your certificate (or leave them blank).
 Use your server's hostname or some other identifer as the `Common Name` and leave the challenge password blank.

         ./build-ca

-2. Then create the server's private key and again add or edit at the information prompts as needed.
+2. Then create the server's private key; again add or edit at the information prompts as needed:

         ./build-key-server server